-7.138 Provision of workspace is only one part of encouraging new business start-ups and developing existing businesses.
-It is also important that businesses in the National Park are resilient to changes in the local and international economy, for example having the ability to adapt or expand premises to respond to a changing market.
+7.134 Provision of workspace is only one part of encouraging new business start-ups and developing existing businesses.
+It is also important that businesses are resilient to changes in the local and international economy, for example, having the ability to adapt or expand premises to respond to a changing market.
 The planning process also has a role in supporting the availability of advice and training, and on-going business support.
 These types of services help to ensure the survival and development of small businesses and thus improve their resilience.